-Santiago de Compostela is widely considered to be one of the most significant cities in the Christian world, and it is in the cathedral there that the bones of St James are said to be resting.
+Santiago de Compostela, Spain is widely considered to be one of the most significant cities in the Christian world, and it is in the cathedral there that the bones of St James are said to be resting.
 There are paths and traditional routes from across Europe that historically carried pilgrims to Santiago, and even as far back as the twelfth century, it was a popular pilgrimage, with the Codex Calixtinus being a book from that era which described one route to Santiago.
 There were very few pilgrims on the route in the early twentieth century, but a resurgence in the late twentieth century, along with an improvement in the facilities and the Hollywood movie 'The Way', has helped the Camino de Santiago to return better than ever.

 There are still several different routes to choose from, each offering its own distinctive walking experience, and whether you are looking for a walking challenge or a religious experience, these options are well worth considering.

 This is by far the most popular route to Santiago at the moment, and starts with a challenging climb over the Pyrenees from St Jean Pied de Port in the South of France, to Roncesvalles in Spain.
 The path traces a route of nearly 800 kilometers across northern Spain, passing through the stunning cities of Pamplona, Burgos, and Leon on the route.
 This is one of the best options for those looking for reasonable facilities, as there are usually plenty of albergues for those looking for beds, along with restaurants and cafes, with the facilities becoming more frequent, along with the numbers of people you will see, as you approach Santiago.